Instructional Design

 • The "unicorn" hire (one person who’s an expert at design, development, video, and project management) is rare.
 Most teams are better off staffing for what they actually need.

 “Instructional designer” is a role title that gets used loosely.
 In some organizations, anyone who builds training carries the title.
 In others, it refers specifically to a person trained in learning theory who creates the design blueprint that someone else builds.
-Job postings vary wildly.
-Salary surveys reflect both extremes.
-The work people end up doing under the title varies even more.
+The job postings vary widely, the salary surveys reflect both extremes, and the actual work people do under the title varies even more depending on who’s doing it.

 This guide covers what the role actually involves, what skills make someone effective in it, and how to decide whether to hire one in-house, contract one, or work with an agency.